The distribution of localization centers in some discrete random systems: Introduction

 where $\lambda > 0$ is the coupling constant and $\{ V_{\omega} (x) \}_{x \in {\bf Z}^d}$ are the independent, identically distributed random variables on a probability space $(\Omega, {\cal F}, {\bf P})$.
 The following facts are well-known.

 (1) (the spectrum of $H$) the spectrum of $H_{\omega}$ is deterministic almost surely

 where $\nu$ is the distribution of $V_{\omega}(0)$ \cite{Kunz-Souillard}.

-(2)(Anderson localization) There is an open interval $I \subset \Sigma$ such that with probability one, the spectrum of $H_{\omega}$ on $I$ is pure point with exponentially decaying eigenfunctions. $I$ can be taken (i) $I = \Sigma$ if $\lambda$ is large enough, (ii) on the extreme energies, (iii) on the band edges, and (iv) away from the spectrum of the free Laplacian if $\lambda$ sufficiently small \cite{FS, vonDK, Ai, AM}. \\ Recently, some relations between the eigenvalues and the corresponding localization centers are derived\cite{repulsion}.
-It roughly implies,\\ (1) If $|E - E_0| \simeq L^{-d}$, the localization center $x(E)$ corresponding to the energy $E$ satisfies $|x(E)| \ge L$.
-Hence the distribution of the localization centers are thin in space.\\ (2) If $| E - E' | \simeq L^{-2d}$, the localization centers $x(E), x(E')$ corresponding to the energies $E,E'$ satisfies $|x(E) - x(E')| \ge L$.
+(2)(Anderson localization) There is an open interval $I \subset \Sigma$ such that with probability one, the spectrum of $H_{\omega}$ on $I$ is pure point with exponentially decaying eigenfunctions. $I$ can be taken (i) $I = \Sigma$ if $\lambda$ is large enough, (ii) on the band edges, and (iii) away from the spectrum of the free Laplacian if $\lambda$ sufficiently small (e.g., \cite{FS, vonDK, Ai, AM}). \\ Recently, some relations between the eigenvalues and the corresponding localization centers are discussed\cite{repulsion}.
+It roughly implies,\\ (1) If $|E - E_0| \simeq L^{-d}$ ($E_0 \in I$), the localization center $x(E)$ corresponding to the energy $E$ satisfies $|x(E)| \ge L$.
+Hence the distribution of the localization centers are ``thin" in space\footnote{ This result follows easily from the upper bound on the density of states.
+So in the Lifschitz tail region, we have $| x(E) | \ge (const.) e^{(const.)
+L^{\frac {d^2}{2}}}$ if $| E - E_0 | \le L$}.\\ (2) If $| E - E' | \simeq L^{-2d}$, the localization centers $x(E), x(E')$ corresponding to the energies $E,E'$ satisfies $|x(E) - x(E')| \ge L$.
 Hence the localization centers are repulsive if the energies get closer.

 On the other hand, in \cite{Killip-Nakano}, they study the ``natural scaling limit" of the random measure in ${\bf R}^{d+1}$ (the product of energy and space) composed of the eigenvalues and eigenfunctions.
-The result there roughly implies that the distribution of them with eigenvalues in the order of $L^{-d}$ from the reference energy $E_0$, and with eigenfunctions in the order of $L$ from the origin, obey the Poisson law on ${\bf R}^{d+1}$.
+The result there roughly implies that their distribution with eigenvalues in the order of $L^{-d}$ from the reference energy $E_0$, and with eigenfunctions in the order of $L$ from the origin, obey the Poisson law on ${\bf R}^{d+1}$.
 This work can also be regarded as an extension of the work by Minami \cite{Minami} who showed that the point process on ${\bf R}$ composed of the eigenvalues of $H$ in the finite volume approximation converges to the Poisson process on ${\bf R}$.
-To summarize, \cite{repulsion, Killip-Nakano} imply that the eigenfunctions whose energies are in the order of $L^{-d}$ are non-repulsive while those in the order of $L^{-2d}$ are repulsive.
+To summarize, \cite{repulsion, Killip-Nakano} imply that the eigenfunctions whose energies are in the order of $L^{-d}$ are non-repulsive while those in the order of $L^{-2d}$ are repulsive, which are consistent with Minami's result \cite{Minami}.